theofidry/console/doc/application.md

                 CreateUserCommand::class,
                 static fn () => new CreateUserCommand(/*...*/),
             ),
-            // A regular Symfony command
+            // A regular Symfony command: yes it just works! new OriginalUpdateUserSymfonyCommand(),
-            new ReversedSymfonyCommand(
-                new OriginalUpdateUserSymfonyCommand(),
-            ),
         ];
     }